SFDO-Community-Sprints/summit-events-app-documentation/docs/standard-features/event-instance-functionality/meeting-links.md

   3) Save the Instance record.

-  4) Create a [Event Email](https://sfdo-community-sprints.github.io/summit-events-app-documentation/docs/standard-features/create-event-email/) record, entering all appropriate details.
+  4) Create an [Event Email](https://sfdo-community-sprints.github.io/summit-events-app-documentation/docs/standard-features/create-event-email/) record, entering all appropriate details.
 Keep in mind that as you're entering your [email content](https://sfdo-community-sprints.github.io/summit-events-app-documentation/docs/standard-features/create-event-email/#6-enter-the-email-content), the email is for all instances.

   5) Where appropriate in your email content, you'll enter the merge field {summit__Virtual_Meeting_URL__c}.